Magician357/website/README.md

 This website is still in development.
 Please do not judge.

 I may come back and add things later if needed.
+(Probably true)